solidusio/solidus/guides/source/developers/customizations/customizing-permissions.html.md

 [verify](https://github.com/CanCanCommunity/cancancan/wiki/checking-abilities)
 user permissions against application resources.

-CanCan allows one to avoid
-access control logic being scattered throughout the application source code.
-Instead, it enables one to define all user permissions in Ability classes.
+CanCan allows you to prevent access control logic from being scattered throughout the application source code.
+Instead, it enables you to define all user permissions in Ability classes.

-Solidus takes this concept to the next level, by allowing to specify different permission sets classes, and assign them to specific user roles.
+Solidus builds on this concept by allowing you to specify different permission set classes and assign them to specific user roles.

 Let's see in details what these concepts represent and how to manage them.

 ## Roles

-Solidus comes with two pre-configured roles: *admin* and *default*.
-User that `has_spree_role?(:admin)` has access to the admin panel and can manage all resources.
-User that `has_spree_role?(:default)` resembles a client or a website visitor, that can view certain resources, manage their shopping carts, etc.
-Each user can have multiple roles and admin users can change the roles of other users using the Admin panel, under the Users section.
+Solidus comes with two preconfigured roles: *admin* and *default*.
+A user that `has_spree_role?(:admin)` has access to the admin panel and can manage all resources.
+A user that `has_spree_role?(:default)` represents a client or a website visitor that can view certain resources, manage their shopping carts, etc.  Each user can have multiple roles.
+Admin users can change the roles of other users using the Admin panel under the Users section.

 ## Permission sets

-Solidus comes with a list of ready permission sets, that you can find in [core/lib/spree/permission_sets][permissions-sets], and a `Spree.config.roles` preference, that you can use to change or extend default permission sets.
+Solidus comes with a list of ready-to-use permission sets that you can find in [core/lib/spree/permission_sets][permissions-sets].
+It also includes a `Spree.config.roles` preference, that you can use to change or extend default permission sets.

-By default, roles and permission sets are configured with the following [code][roles-configuration]:
+By default roles and permission sets are configured with the following [code][roles-configuration]:

 ```ruby